yaml/yamlscript/www/src/index.md

 [Java](https://java.com).
 All of the power of Clojure and Java is available to YAMLScript users via the YAMLScript runtime interpreter, `ys`.
-The `ys` command is a single standalone native binary executable file.
+However, the `ys` command is compiled into a single standalone native binary executable file.
-This means that no Java or JVM installation is required to use YAMLScript!
+This means that **NO Java or JVM** installation is required to use YAMLScript!

 YAMLScript also produces the `libyamlscript.so` shared library.
 It has [binding modules for 10 programming languages](/doc/bindings) including